drschatz/cs-128-live-web/syllabus/syllabus.md

 ## Limited Collaboration Allowed

 This means you may work with others to complete the component.
-However, **you must still submit your own code for grading**.
+However, **you must still submit your own work for grading**.

 I recommend implementing buddy programming.
 This is where everyone codes on their own computer but you may look at and discuss code together.
 This lets you work together while still forcing you to write the code for yourself.
 This is important for learning and doing well on the exams\!